-1) Administrative Costs are costs associated with the administration of the RWHAP Part A grant.
-By law, no more than ten (10) percent of the RWHAP Part A budget can be spent on administrative costs.
+A. Administrative Costs are costs associated with the administration of the RWHAP Part A grant.
+By law, no more than 10 percent of the RWHAP Part A budget can be spent on administrative costs.
 You should allocate staff activities that are administrative in nature to administrative costs.
-Costs associated with grant administration and PC support or PB support are all subject to the ten (10) percent limit on costs associated with administering the award.
+Costs associated with grant administration and PC/PB support are all subject to the 10 percent limit on costs associated with administering the award.
 Recipients must determine the amounts necessary to cover all administrative and program support activities.
-The RWHAP Part A recipient must also ensure adequate funding for PC mandated functions within the administrative line item.
-PC support should cover reasonable and necessary costs associated with carrying out legislatively mandated functions.
+The RWHAP Part A recipient must also ensure adequate funding for PC/PB mandated functions within the administrative line item.
+PC/PB support should cover reasonable and necessary costs associated with carrying out legislatively mandated functions.

-If a RWHAP Part A grant recipient has contracted with an entity to provide statewide or regional RWHAP management and fiscal oversight (i.e., the entity is acting on behalf of the recipient), the cost of that contract, exclusive of subawards to providers, would count toward the recipient's ten (10) percent administrative cap.
-Providers that have contracted to provide healthcare services for the lead agency are considered to be subrecipients of the recipient and are subject to the aggregate ten (10) percent administrative cap for subrecipients.
+If a RWHAP Part A grant recipient has contracted with an entity to provide regional RWHAP management and fiscal oversight (i.e., the entity is acting on behalf of the recipient), the cost of that contract, exclusive of subawards to providers, would count toward the recipient's 10 percent administrative cap.
+Providers that have contracted to provide healthcare services for the lead agency are considered to be subrecipients of the recipient and are subject to the aggregate 10 percent administrative cap for subrecipients.
+Likewise, recipients who provide services directly should apply administrative costs related to the provision of such service to the aggregate 10percent administrative cost cap.

-The aggregate total of administrative expenditures for subrecipients, including all indirect costs, may not exceed ten (10) percent of the aggregate amount of all subawards.
+The aggregate total of administrative expenditures for subrecipients, including all indirect costs, may not exceed 10 percent of the aggregate amount of all subawards.
 Subrecipient administrative activities include: